EricDarve/me343-cme216-winter-2021/Homework/HW6/ADCME_setup.md

 julia> ADCME.precompile()
 ```

-If you encounter any compilation issue, you can report in Slack channel.
+If you encounter any compilation issue, please report it on Slack.

 ### Compile the Custom Operator for 2D Case

 The final step explains how to compile the custom operator for the 2D Case.

 In `2DCase`, you have two source files: `HeatEquation.h` and `HeatEquation.cpp`.
-You need to compile them into a shared library, which you can use in the inverse modeling.
+You need to compile them into a shared library, which you can use for the inverse modeling.
 To do so, go into `2DCase` directory and open a Julia prompt in a terminal.

 ```julia
 julia> using ADCME